StasBratanich/BullPgiaGame/README.md

 ![image](https://github.com/StasBratanich/BullPgiaGame/assets/83605505/d9042a4d-97a8-4fe2-a971-de0972b084f6)

-The player can choose how many fuess attemps he will have between 4 - 10
+The player can choose how many guess attempts he will have between 4 - 10 guesses

 ![image](https://github.com/StasBratanich/BullPgiaGame/assets/83605505/cb20316c-f06f-4a12-80ba-9e52119f5d11)